IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

 console_cmdresponse_retrieve_times
   Specifies how many times the console attempts to retrieve the command response.

-  If the command response contains a large volume of messages, which will not arrive within a certain time interval, you might retrieve again several times to ensure that all messages related to the command are retrieved.
+  If the command response contains a large volume of messages, it will not arrive within a certain time interval.

+  In this case you might retrieve again several times to ensure that all messages related to the command are retrieved.

   For more information, see the documentation for the z/OS console REST services.